 The shareholders are encouraged to actively participate at the AGM.
-All the Directors, the Management and the external auditor will attend the AGM to address any shareholders' queries.
-Notice of the AGM and related information are provided to the shareholders within the prescribed timeline under the listing rules.
+All the Directors, the Management and the external auditor are present at the AGM to address any shareholder queries.
+Notice of the AGM and related information is provided to the shareholders within the prescribed timeline under the listing rules.
 The Company provides separate resolutions for every item in the AGM agenda, and where necessary, additional explanatory notes for each agenda item.